BeepFixer/NanoProm/README.md

 Do **NOT** connect the **RED WIRE** when wiring directly to the Xbox!

-The red wire (3.3V) is only required when powering the EEPROM externally, and should be left disconnected when using the Xbox as the power source!
+The red wire (3.3V/5V) is only required when powering the EEPROM externally, and should be left disconnected when using the Xbox as the power source!

 Likewise, ensure that neither the Arduino board nor its pins (depending on the type used) come into contact with the Xbox mainboard surface or casing (GND), as this may cause a short circuit to the Xbox or the board!

+If you are eager to get started but are not used to working on open electronics, or simply want an extra layer of safety, consider using wide electrical tape to cover the Nano and its connections so they cannot come into contact with any components on the Xbox mainboard.

 ---

 ## External EEPROM Connections

-The 3.3V wire must be connected when working with the EEPROM outside of the Xbox, for example:
+The Red wire (3.3V/5V) must be connected when working with the EEPROM outside of the Xbox, for example:

 - Directly wiring to a 24C02 chip
 - Using a SOIC8-to-DIP8 adapter

+Where possible, always perform actions on the EEPROM while it is attached to the Xbox mainboard!

+However, if you have NO other choice and must remove it, take care when removing or replacing a 24c02.

 ![removed_new24c02](images/24c02_removed.JPG)

-Where possible, always perform actions on the EEPROM while it is attached to the Xbox mainboard.
-However, if you have no choice and must remove it, take care when removing or replacing it.
+Do NOT (!) pull on the chip while heating its solder connections - it should lift off smoothly.
+Pulling the chip while any of its 8 legs are still attached can damage or lift/snap traces on the mainboard.
+While this can be repaired with the right tools, it is not a beginner-level job, so please be careful.

 While I encourage people new to soldering to learn tasks such as capacitor removal or even TSOP modding, I would not consider replacing the 24c02 a beginner-level job.
 If you must attempt it, please practice first on scrap electronics using a chip of similar size.